 The success of our business depends primarily upon our ability to identify, develop, and commercialize additional product candidates based on, or complementary with, our technology platform.
-We are currently enrolling patients in a Phase 1b/2a trial evaluating briquilimab in patients with CSU, a Phase1b/2a trial evaluating briquilimab in patients with CIndU, a Phase 1 trial evaluating briquilimab as a second-line therapy in subjects with LR-MDS and a Phase 1/2 clinical trial of briquilimab as a conditioning agent prior to allogenic transplant for SCID patients.
-We are also in the process of initiating other product development programs in mast cell driven diseases that are still in the research or preclinical stage of development, and in May 2024, we announced the expansion of our mast cell development program with a Phase 1b/2a study evaluating briquilimab in asthma patients.
+We are currently enrolling patients in a Phase 1b/2a trial evaluating briquilimab in patients with CSU, a Phase1b/2a trial evaluating briquilimab in patients with CIndU, a Phase 1b/2a asthma challenge study evaluating briquilimab in asthma and a Phase 1/2 clinical trial of briquilimab as a conditioning agent prior to allogenic transplant for SCID patients.
+We are also in the process of initiating other product development programs in mast cell driven diseases that are still in the research or preclinical stage of development.
 Our research programs may fail to identify additional indications for clinical development or product candidates for clinical development for a number of reasons.
 Our research methodology may be unsuccessful in identifying potential product candidates, our potential product candidates may be shown to have harmful side effects in preclinical in vitro experiments or animal model studies, they may not show promising signals of efficacy in such experiments or studies or they may have other characteristics that may make the product candidates impractical to manufacture, unmarketable or unlikely to receive marketing approval.
 The historical failure rate for product candidates is high due to risks relating to safety, efficacy, clinical execution, changing standards of medical care, and other unpredictable variables.
 In addition, although we believe our technology platform will position us to rapidly expand our portfolio of product candidates beyond our current product candidates, our ability to expand our portfolio may never materialize.